-You will read how easy juniper bonsai care is.
+You may read how easy juniper bonsai care is.
 However, like any bonsai they are easy, if you know how.

 Junipers should be kept moist but not soaking wet.
 They even like to dry out a little between waterings.
 If you have fast draining soil, watering should not be a problem in your juniper bonsai care.

 If you have 'heavy' soil, it holds a more water and often stays too wet.
 This situation can eventually create a bad fungus in the soil.
 Long term, it can kill your tree.
 It is especially important for junipers to be in coarse, fast draining soil ("bonsai soil".)